shivanisgithub/FactCheckingPresentations/README.md

 # Explaining Deep Learning models for Fact-Checking
-## How do different explanation presentation strategies of feature and data attribution techniques affect lay people understanding?
+## How do different explanation presentation strategies of feature and data attribution techniques affect non-expert understanding?
 *Shivani Singh*

 This repository contains the codebase for a Thesis Submitted to EEMCS Faculty Delft University of Technology, in Partial Fulfilment of the Requirements for the Bachelor of Computer Science and Engineering